phetsims/ratio-and-proportion/doc/implementation-notes.md

 ## Dynamic Layout

-This sim is more vertically oriented than most, and as a result, a lot of visual layout changes based on the aspect ratio.
+This sim is more vertically oriented than most, and as a result, a lot of the visual layout changes based on the aspect ratio.
 This is chiefly centered around the ratio hands having the maximum vertical space possible.
-That said the hands and controls also scale to give a better experience on iPad and phone-like devices in "vertical mode."
+That said, the hands and controls also scale to give a better experience on iPad and phone-like devices in "vertical mode."
 The right controls scale in two Nodes, one that stays justified to the top right of the layout bounds, and one to the bottom right.
 See